nbe95/arduino-timer/README.md

   was started as `uint32_t` in ms.
 - `getElapsedTimeRel`: Returns the relative elapsed time difference since the timer was started as `float` in range from 0 to 1 (0% to 100%).

+When compared, two timer objects are considered equal if their individually configured durations are equal.

+A Timer object that is casted to a `bool` will evaluate to `true` if a duration was set, otherwise `false`.
+This can be useful e.g. for a check in a single if-clause.

 ## Quick start